And, we are talking about REALLY LIVING and REALLY THRIVING!

 - Alcohol moderately and regularly...about 1-2 glasses per day.
 And, red wine is the most popular drink.
 However, this is not true for all of the blue zones...the Adventists in Loma Linda, CA, don't consume alcohol.
 Read more about enjoying wine and pairing it with your REAL food meals!

 - Eat until your stomach is 80% full.
 Emphasize quality over quantity.
 No mindless eating.
 Remember the saying "it takes 20 minutes for your brain to know you are full?"
-I would imagine their meals last quite a bit longer than our standard meals in the U.S. (even though they are likely consuming less food).
-Check out the Eat REAL America blog on how to help overcome mindless eating!
+We would imagine their meals last quite a bit longer than our standard meals in the U.S. (even though they are likely consuming less food).
+Check out our coaching tip on how to overcome mindless eating!

 - Eat the smallest meal of the day in the late afternoon or evening.